Millicharged particles from proton bremsstrahlung in the atmosphere: Signals at Super-K

 Large underground neutrino detectors are ideal places to detect light atmospheric MCPs \cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.
-In our analysis, we consider the SuperK experiment, which is a large water-Cherenkov detector with a fiducial volume of 22.5 kton of water, shielded by a 1000 m rock \cite{Super-Kamiokande:2002weg}.
-The dominant process to detect MCPs at SuperK is the elastic MCP-electron scattering \cite{ArguellesDelgado:2021lek}
+In our analysis we consider the Super-K experiment, a large water-Cherenkov detector with a fiducial volume of 22.5 kton of water, shielded by 1000 m rock \cite{Super-Kamiokande:2002weg, Super-Kamiokande:2011lwo, Super-Kamiokande:2021jaq}.
+The dominant process to detect MCPs at Super-K is the elastic MCP-electron scattering \cite{ArguellesDelgado:2021lek}